ptvan/ptvan.github.io/research.md

 ### Genomics (2021 - )

-I currently act as a [Subject Matter Expert](https://en.wikipedia.org/wiki/Subject-matter_expert) for the computational side of [duplex sequencing](https://twinstrandbio.com/technology/), connecting the various departments in the company.
+I currently act as a subject matter expert for the computational side of [duplex sequencing](https://twinstrandbio.com/technology/), connecting the various departments in the company.

-I started out in the company as a Bioinformatics Scientist, analyzing genomic data for commercial and academic clients, going from aligned reads to variants to modeling outcomes.
+I started out in the company as a Bioinformatics Scientist II, analyzing genomic data for commercial and academic clients, going from aligned reads to variants to modeling outcomes.
 I was also responsible for presenting findings and addressing post-analysis data requests.

 ### Transcriptomics (2017 - 2020)

 I was the lead analyst on a project with collaborators at the [University of Washington](https://cerid.uw.edu/lab/hawn-lab) to identify genes that contribute to Tuberculosis resistance in African subjects.
-I performed data QC, genome alignment, transcript quantification, and downstream analyses (DEG, GSEA, functional annotation, network analysis, *etc.*).
-I also contributed [code](https://github.com/ptvan/r-snippets) to joint workflows and analyses. [link to paper](https://www.jci.org/articles/view/140073)
+I performed data QC, genome alignment, transcript quantification, and downstream analyses (DEG, GSEA, functional annotation, network analysis, *etc*) [link to paper](https://www.jci.org/articles/view/140073).
+I also contributed [code](https://github.com/ptvan/r-snippets) to joint workflows and analyses and a co-author on a follow-up project on the same cohort. [link to paper](https://journals.asm.org/doi/full/10.1128/msphere.00159-22)

 Another project involved collaborators at the [South African Tuberculosis Vaccine Institute](http://www.satvi.uct.ac.za/) to identify possible diagnostic biomarkers for Tuberculosis.
 I performed my own analyses while also coordinating between Seattle and Cape Town teams in integrating transcriptomic, proteomic and antibody data.

+My third project involved some data analysis for the RTS,S/AS01 vaccine for malaria. [link to paper](https://elifesciences.org/articles/70393).

-My third project involved developing a positivity call for Intracellular Cytokine Staining (ICS) data from HIV vaccine trials.
+I also worked on developing a positivity call for Intracellular Cytokine Staining (ICS) data from HIV vaccine trials.
 The goal of this project is to increase accuracy of the ICS assay while reducing the number of markers required.

 ### Flow cytometry & mass cytometry (2014 - 2018)